Milligrams to Kilograms Converter

 Understanding the Weight Scale: mg, g, and kg

-The metric system uses a base-10 structure, which makes conversions straightforward once you understand the scale.
-Here is how milligrams, grams, and kilograms relate to each other:
+The metric system uses a base-10 structure, which makes every conversion a simple shift of the decimal point once you understand the scale.
+Here is how milligrams, grams, and kilograms relate to one another:

 UnitSymbolEqual toCommon Use